bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 However, the serial number is unique and stable, and the partial user information can further make the accessory identifiable.
 Therefore, it SHOULD NOT be made directly available to any requesting devices.
 Instead, several security- and privacy-preserving steps SHOULD be employed.

-The serial number look-up SHALL only be available in separated mode for a paired accessory.
+The serial number look-up SHALL only be available in separated mode for an associated accessory.
 When requested through any long range wireless interface like Bluetooth, a user action MUST be required for the requesting device to access the serial number.
 Over NFC, it MAY be acceptable to consider the close proximity as intent for this flow.

 To uphold privacy and anti-tracking features like the Bluetooth MAC address randomization, the accessory MUST only provide non-identifiable data to non-owner requesting devices.
 One approach is for the accessory to provide encrypted and unlinkable information that only the accessory network service can decrypt.
 With this approach, the server can employ techniques such as rate limiting and anti-fraud to limit access to the serial number.
 In addition to being encrypted and unlinkable, the encrypted payload provided by the accessory SHOULD be authenticated and protected against replay.
 The replay protection is to prevent an adversary using a payload captured once to monitor changes to the partial information associated with the accessory, while the authentication prevents an adversary from impersonating any accessory from a single payload.